 The standards for palliative care advanced certification are built on the National Consensus Project’s Clinical Practice Guidelines for Quality Palliative Care, 3rd edition 2013 and the National Quality Forum’s National Framework and Preferred Practices for Palliative and Hospice Care Quality.
 Standards and expectations were developed using experts in palliative care and key stakeholder organizations.

-To achieve certification palliative care programs must use performance improvement processes to improve care over time.
+To achieve certification, palliative care programs must use performance improvement processes to improve care over time.
 Performance measures selected by the program or service should and must be evidence-based, relevant, valid and reliable.
-Data collection for at least four performance measures is required.
-At least two of the four measures must be clinical measures and focus on a clinical process or a clinical outcome.
-A minimum of four months of performance measure data must be available at the time of the initial on-site certification review.
+Data collection for five performance measures is required.
+A minimum of four months of performance measure data must be available at the time of the initial on-site certification review..

 Read more about certification